-- Your Credit History - How many years have you had credit?
+- Your Credit History - How long have you had credit?

-- Late Payments - Do you have any payments later than 30 days?
+- Late Payments - Do you have a history of late payments?

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe?
+- Credit Card Balances - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Your FICO score greatly affects your monthly payment